FreeRangeLobster/Fishtank/README.md

 http://forums.connectedly.com/raspberry-pi-f179/how-controlling-gpio-pins-via-internet-2884/

 ##4 Hello world web
-The first and essential step into the internet of things is to control an output, to do so the following link provides an step by step lifesaver tutorial.
+The first and essential step into the internet of things is to control a single output, to do so, the following link provides a step by step lifesaver tutorial.

 http://forums.connectedly.com/raspberry-pi-f179/how-controlling-gpio-pins-via-internet-2884/